Saturday 22nd July saw the opening of a fantastic new multi-use games area (MUGA) in Hall Leys Park in Matlock.

-The conversion of the poorly used single court will involve removing exterior fencing, installing new MUGA perimeter fencing and marking out the pitches for a number of sports including basketball, football, netball, tennis and hockey.
+The MUGA was created by converting one of the existing poorly used tennis courts which involved removing exterior fencing, installing new perimeter fencing and marking out the pitches for a number of sports including basketball, football, netball and tennis.

 The District Council's sports development and community safety teams will use the new facility as a venue for evening activities to engage young people aged 11-25, and the council's Arc Leisure Matlock will use the MUGA as a venue for school holiday activities.